 Both Jay and I posed on top of an adjacent block of ice for a quick picture.
 It was great fun to take a moment and look around at our surroundings and take in the beauty of the ice.
 It is still amazing to me that a polar bear has found a way to make a living and thrive in this seemingly uninhabitable place.

 On the way home we passed some four-legged locals of northern Alaska.
 As we came over a small rise we found a heard of muskoxen that formed a circle for protection as we approached.
 These animals are fascinating and a very special thing to see.

 Over the next few days we will be cleaning up our winter gear, charging all of the batteries, and winterizing our snow machines.
 We have also been asked to give some presentations on polar bears so Jay and I will be talking about the work we do.
-I want to thank Dr. Tom Smith for again inviting me to be apart of his maternal den project as well as Jay and Wes for another great season up north.
+I want to thank Dr. Tom Smith for again inviting me to be a part of the maternal den project and Jay for another great season up north.